rodgzilla/talk-slides/README.md

 # Deep-learning-presentation
-A basic presentation of deep learning and a few of its applications
+Various presentations about deep learning and a few of its applications.